 Prenoxad Injection in a pre-filled syringe contains 2ml naloxone hydrochloride 1mg/ml.
 Naloxone is a competitive antagonist of μ, δ and κ-opioid receptors, and is most potent at the μ-receptor.
 Naloxone, given on its own, produces very little effect.
 However, if it is given in higher doses it rapidly reverses the effect of morphine and other opioids, including pentazocine and nalorphine.[1]
-Therefore, it may be used as an antagonist drug to reverse opioid and opioid-related overdose.[2]
+Therefore, it may be used as an antagonist drug to reverse opioid effects and opioid-related overdose.[2]

 Following overdose by heroin injection, death occurs within 1 to 3 hours, limiting the window of opportunity to intervene.[3]
 Furthermore, most drug overdose deaths occur in the company of others,[3] with up to one in five overdoses being witnessed by others.[4,5] Naloxone is well established in reversing opioid or opioid-related overdoses in the context of routine post-operative use in the hospital setting as well as in emergency settings for users of illegal opiates, when administered by physicians, ambulance crews and anaesthesiologists.[6]